ezEngine/docs-src/pages/docs/animation/skeletal-animation/skeletal-animation-overview.md

 ![Animation import](../media/anim-import.png)

 This will create all three necessary assets.
-You can repeat this process, if you want to import multiple animation clips (select *No Import* for the other asset types then).
-You'll need to change the filename for each additional animation clip asset.
+To import additional animation clips, the easiest method is to just use *File > Save As...* in the existing animation clip asset to duplicate it for the next clip.

 ## Animation Utility Components